Variance-based regularization with convex objectives

 \section{Robust regularization cannot be too bad}

-While the previous two sections provide a number of guarantees on the performance of the robust regularized estimator~\eqref{eqn:solve-robust}, we have not shown that it dominates more classical approaches based on empirical risk minimization (also known as sample average approximation in the stochastic optimization literature).
+The previous two sections provide guarantees on the performance of the robust regularized estimator~\eqref{eqn:solve-robust}, it does not---cannot---dominate classical approaches based on empirical risk minimization (also known as sample average approximation in the stochastic optimization literature), though it can improve on them in some cases.
 For example, with a correctly specified linear regression model with gaussian noise, least-squares---empirical risk minimization with the loss $\loss(\theta, (x, y)) = \half (\theta^\top x - y)^2$---is essentially optimal.
-Our goal in this section is thus to provide more understanding of ``losses'' of the procedure~\eqref{eqn:solve-robust} with respect to ERM.
-With that in mind, we investigate two scenarios.
+Our goal in this section is thus to provide more understanding of potential poor behavior of the procedure~\eqref{eqn:solve-robust} with respect to ERM, considering two scenarios.
 The first is in stochastic (convex) optimization problems, where we investigate the finite-sample convergence rates of the robust solution to the population optimal risk.
-We show that the robust solution $\robsol$ enjoys faster rates of convergence in cases in which the risk has substantial curvature---precisely as with empirical risk minimization---with minor penalties due to the robustness parameter $\tol$.
-Our second study is the asymptotics of the robust solution $\robsol$, where we show that in classical statistical scenarios the robust solution is nearly efficient, though there is an asymptotic bias of order $1 / \sqrt{n}$ that scales with the confidence $\tol$.
+We show that the robust solution $\robsol$ enjoys fast rates of convergence in cases in which the risk has substantial curvature---precisely as with empirical risk minimization.
+The second is to consider the asymptotics of the robust solution $\robsol$, where we show that in classical statistical scenarios the robust solution is nearly efficient, though there is an asymptotic bias of order $1 / \sqrt{n}$ that scales with the confidence $\tol$.